20lives/dmote/doc/options-wrist-rest-mounts.md

 One of:

 - `case-side`: The `angle` parameter in this section determines the angle of the blocks and threaded fasteners in the mount.
-In effect, the plinth-side block is placed by `angle` and `distance`, while its own explicit `position` section of parameters is ignored.- `mutual`: The `angle` and `distance` parameters are ignored.
+In effect, the plinth-side block is placed by `angle` and `distance`, while its own explicit `position` section of parameters is ignored.
+- `mutual`: The `angle` and `distance` parameters are ignored.
 Each block is anchored to a separate and independent feature.
 The angle and distance between these two features determines the angle of the fasteners and the distance between the blocks.

 ## Parameter `angle`